Christopher Mayhew: Opposition to Israel

 Mayhew was a consistent advocate of Palestinian rights.
 In 1971, with fellow MP Dennis Walters and publisher Claud Morris, he launched a bi-monthly journal, Middle East International (MEI).
 Mayhew had been promised £50,000 from the Sheikh Zayed of the UAE to publish the new magazine.
-The money was to be channeled through a foundation set up in Geneva by former ambassador Harold Beeley calling itself the Arab Non-Arab Foundation (ANAF).
+The money was to be channeled through a foundation set up in Geneva by former Ambassador Harold Beeley calling itself the Arab Non-Arab Foundation (ANAF).
 Mayhew remained Chairman of MEI until his death in 1997.
 MEI continued to be published for a further eight years.
 Over its thirty-four years MEI had a number of retired British diplomats serving as directors, including James Craig and Anthony Nutting.
 It was described by The Jewish Chronicle as the "authoritative voice of the pro-Arab lobby".

-In 1973, Mayhew offered £5,000 to anyone who could produce evidence that Nasser had stated that he sought to "drive the Jews into the sea".
-Mayhew repeated the offer later in the House of Commons (Hansard, 18 October 1973) and broadened it to include any genocidal statement by any responsible Arab leader (The Guardian, 9 September 1974), while reserving for himself the right to be the arbiter of the authenticity of any purported statements as well as their meaning.
+In 1973, Mayhew offered £5,000 to anyone who could produce evidence that Gamal Ahmed Nasser had stated that he sought to "drive the Jews into the sea".
+Mayhew repeated the offer later in the House of Commons (Hansard, 18 October 1973) and broadened it to include any genocidal statement by any responsible Arab leader (The Guardian, 9 September 1974) while reserving for himself the right to be the arbiter of the authenticity of any purported statements as well as their meaning.
 Mayhew received several letters from claimants, each one producing one quotation or another from an Arab leader, all of which Mayhew assessed as fabricated.

 One claimant, Warren Bergson, a 22-year old student from Salford, took Mayhew to court.
 The case came before the High Court in February 1976.
-Bergson was unable to offer evidence of Nasser's alleged statement and acknowledged that, after thorough research, he had been unable to find any statement by a responsible Arab leader that could be described as genocidal.
-Bergson's lawyer admitted that the full text of a statement on which his client had relied made it clear that "the statement was not genocidal."
+Bergson was unable to offer evidence of Nasser's alleged statement and acknowledged that after thorough research, he had been unable to find any statement by a responsible Arab leader that could be described as genocidal.
+Bergson's lawyer admitted that the full text of a statement on which his client had relied made it clear that "the statement was not genocidal".
 Bergson offered an apology to Mayhew.

 Move to Liberal Party

 Mayhew had been feeling increasingly uneasy with Labour policies under Harold Wilson and in 1974 he moved to the Liberals, being the first Member of Parliament to cross the floor to the Liberals in several decades.
 In the general election in October 1974, Mayhew contested Bath instead of Woolwich East in order not to split his former constituency party.
 He was defeated in Bath, which he also unsuccessfully contested in 1979.

-On 6 July 1981 Mayhew was named a life peer with the title Baron Mayhew, of Wimbledon in Greater London, and became the Liberals' spokesman on defence in the House of Lords.
+In the 1981 Birthday Honours Mayhew was named a life peer and the Letters Patent were issued on 6 July 1981 giving his style and title Baron Mayhew, of Wimbledon in Greater London, and became the Liberals' spokesman on defence in the House of Lords.